henrysky/astroNN_stars_foundation/README.rst

 Example of Basic Usage
 ============================

-Here are some examples of basic usage of the model.
+Here are some examples of basic usage of the model using Python.
 For the codes to work, you need to execute them at the root directory of this repository.

 Get a list of vocabulary understood by the Model
 --------------------------------------------------------